From The Lord of The Rings film sets to winning Best Architectural Product at NYCxDesign.

 In amongst the hustle and bustle of the numerous battle scenes in The Lord of The Rings movie trilogy, you might only see each the chainmail garments worn by Aragorn, Gimili and the hundreds of Orcs on screen for a millisecond, but each shirt contained 80,000 handwoven rings made with an electroplated polypropylene plumbing tube coated in pure silver.
 This was nicknamed ‘Kayne’s-mail’ by actor Viggo Mortensen — in reference to Kayne Horsham, the film’s creature, armour, and weapons art director.

-Due to these features, Kaynemaile architectural mesh has been used in a broad range of projects globally – from carpark facades, to interior office dividers, to airport security screening and art installations in Times Square.
+Due to these features, Kaynemaile architectural mesh has been used in a broad range of projects globally – from carpark facades, to interior office dividers, to airport security screening and art installations in Times Square, NYC.

-The mesh is also recyclable and Kaynemaile has adopted a cradle-to-cradle ethos meaning the mesh can be infinitely recycled in-house due to its virgin composite make up.
+The mesh is fully recyclable and Kaynemaile has adopted a cradle-to-cradle ethos meaning the mesh can be recycled in-house due to its virgin composite make up.
 The colours used in the mesh are also carbon-based, meaning they too can be stripped out (using low-energy processes).